reserved space

 Oxford Centre for Buddhist Studies

 Under the academic direction of Richard Gombrich, this Centre will draw on many of the rich resources that Oxford has to offer in the study of Buddhist texts.
-Beyond this hub, there is a much wider remit manifest as the Society for the Wider Understanding of the Buddhist tradition (whose web site is much more up to date as I type).
-Being based in Oxford, I'm very pleased to support these efforts.
+Beyond this hub, there is a much wider remit manifest as the Society for the Wider Understanding of the Buddhist tradition.
+Being based in Oxford, I'm very pleased to support such efforts.

 [ Up to Resource Areas Index ]